EnvironmentFlora and FaunaPolicy Matters

 Added to this, the MoEFCC states that the primary objective of this Hornbill Conservation Reserve is to preserve the habitat of hornbills which is a flagship species of Western Ghats.

-The Hornbill Conservation Reserve, Dandeli is crucial for preserving the habitat of the Malabar Pied and Great Hornbills, acting as a “flagship species site” for Western Ghats biodiversity.
-It also serves as a vital tiger corridor connecting Karnataka, Goa, and Maharashtra, protecting crucial nesting sites from deforestation.
+This protected area also serves as a vital tiger corridor connecting Karnataka, Goa, and Maharashtra, protecting crucial nesting sites from deforestation.
 As a dedicated conservation reserve for hornbills under Section 36A of the Wildlife (Protection) Act 1972, it offers legal protection to the unique biodiversity of the Western Ghats.

 KALI BRIGADE EFFORTS